tomkerkhove/arcus.security/docs/features/secret-store/index.md

 Once register, you can fetch all secrets by using `ISecretProvider` which will get secrets from all the different registered secret providers.

-> :bulb: See [this section](#using-secret-store-within-azure-functions) if you want to use the secret store functionality whitin Azure Functions.
+> 💡 See [this section](#using-secret-store-within-azure-functions) if you want to use the secret store functionality whitin Azure Functions.

 ## Built-in secret providers
 Several built in secret providers available in the package.